akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-- the resilience mechanisms are appropriate to ensure that the DUT remains operating and locally functional in the case of a loss of network connectivity; and
-- every resilience mechanism is appropriate to achieve its security guarantees; and
-- the resilience mechanisms are appropriate to protect against network connectivity and power outages; and

-## 5.9.3 Test Group 5.9-3 5.9.3.0 Test Group Objective
+## 5.9.3 Test Group 5.9-3

+### 5.9.3.0 Test Group Objective

 The test group addresses the provision 5.9-3.

 This test group considers the capabilities:

-- to perform a standardized connection establishment, and - to protect against mass-reconnections.
+- to perform a standardized connection establishment, and
+- to protect against mass-reconnections.

+### 5.9.3.1 Test case 5.9-3-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the resilience measures for the communication mechanisms.

+#### Test units

+a) For each communication mechanism in IXIT 11-ComMech the TL **shall** assess whether the "Resilience Measures" are appropriate to achieve a connection to a network in an orderly fashion taking the capability of the infrastructure into consideration.

-Test units NOTE 1: An appropriate measure to achieve a connection in an orderly fashion is to follow suitable standards for initialization and termination.
+NOTE 1: An appropriate measure to achieve a connection in an orderly fashion is to follow suitable standards for initialization and termination.

 b) For each communication mechanism in IXIT 11-ComMech the TL **shall** assess whether the "Resilience Measures" are appropriate to support the operation of a stable network taking the capability of the infrastructure into consideration.

 NOTE 2: An appropriate measure to support a stable network is to prevent simultaneous mass-reconnections.
 This can be done by connecting to a random server from a given list (load balancing) or a random delay when reconnecting.

+#### Assignment of verdict

 The verdict PASS is assigned if: